 - Tumors that destroy the spinal canal in any way.

-Long Term Effects of a Fractured Vertebrae
+What are the Long-Term Effects of a Fractured Vertebrae?

 Older patients who suffer from severe cases of osteoporatic vertebral fractures must seek treatment in order to reduce pain and increase quality of life.
-Those who don’t seek treatment can unfortunately experience the long term effects of fractured vertebrae which are listed below.
+Those who don’t seek treatment can unfortunately experience the long-term effects of fractured vertebrae, which are listed below.

 - Chronic pain